Ready to Trade?

 We have massive ambitions for the new market; to build on its recent success and deliver a significant step-change in environment, choice and experience.
 It will establish a new benchmark for city centre markets, blending traditional character, range and value alongside innovative new approaches.

 The people of Chester have shared with us what matters to them about a market.
 We have held extensive consultation events which have informed the Chester Market Vision & Manifesto.
 We are setting high standards for traders, event organisers and our staff to deliver the best market possible.
 The vision driving the new market is to be a ‘modern traditional market.’

 From nutrition to sustainability, creativity to inclusivity we can’t wait to open and share the good times ahead and we want only the best traders who share our ambitions to be part of the new market.
 It establishes the principles, quality and pricing standards and environmental imperatives for users of the market and the way the market is managed.

-We need you to sign-up to our Market Manifesto, and demonstrate how you will play a part and work with us in partnership to deliver its key principles:
+We need traders to sign-up to our Market Manifesto, and demonstrate how they will play their part and work with us in partnership to deliver its key principles: